 7Wise, M. G., and S. O. Rieck.
 “Diagnostic considerations and treatment approaches to underlying anxiety in the medically ill.”
 The Journal of clinical psychiatry 54 (1993): 22-6.

-Patricia Macnair, MBChB, is a clinician at the Royal Surrey County Hospital NHS Foundation Trust.
-She graduated as a doctor from the University of Bristol (UK) and later completed an MA in Medical Ethics and Medical Law at King's College, London.
-Dr. Macnair specializes in interface geriatrics and medicine for the elderly at two NHS hospitals in Surrey, UK.
-With over 20 years' experience, she is also a renowned medical journalist and broadcaster, and has received numerous awards from the Medical Journalists Association for her work.
+Patricia Macnair, MBChB, is a clinical practitioner working at The Royal Surrey County Hospital NHS Foundation Trust.
+After qualifying as a doctor at the University of Bristol (UK), Patricia Macnair went on to receive an MA in Medical Ethics and Medical Law from King’s College in London.
+She now practices Interface Geriatrics and Medicine for the Elderly at two NHS hospitals in Surrey, UK.